Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Introduction

 Entropy solutions of \eqref{E} are defined to be $L^\infty$ functions satisfying pointwise exterior conditions and a family of weak semi-Kru\v{z}kov entropy inequalities incorporating both the equation in the interior and inflow conditions in hyperbolic parts of the boundary.
 The definition includes splitting the nonlocal operator into singular and nonsingular parts as in \cite{Ali07,CiJa11} and a version of the entropy formulation on the boundary given in \cite{MaPoTe02,MiVo03}.
 See Definition \ref{def: entropySolutionVovelleMethod} for the precise statement.
 The entropy inequalities include initial and boundary terms that impose strong initial traces (Lemma \ref{lem: timeContinuityAtZeroOfEntropySolution}), hyperbolic weak traces on the boundary (Proposition \ref{prop: weakTrace}) and a boundary condition (Proposition \ref{prop: boundaryConditionEntropySolution}) that coincides with the BLN-condition \eqref{eq:BLN} whenever strong traces exist \cite{Vov02}.

 The most important contribution of the paper is the uniqueness result for our class of entropy solutions (Theorem \ref{thm: uniquenessEntropySolutions}).
 As in the local case,\footnote{Problem \eqref{E} with $\L=\Delta$, see e.g. \cite{Car99,MaPoTe02,MiVo03} for uniqueness results.} it takes the form of a partial $L^1$-contraction estimate, $\|u(t,\cdot)-v(t,\cdot)\|_{L^1}\leq\|u_0-v_0\|_{L^1}$ for solutions $u$ and $v$ coinciding on $\Omega^c$.
 This result seems to be the first uniqueness result for degenerate parabolic hyperbolic equations that are nonlocal.
-The proof is based on an adaptation of the Kru\v{z}kov doubling of variables technique and combine nonlocal elements from \cite{Ali07,CiJa11} with arguments to handle boundary conditions from \cite{MiVo03}.
-Such proofs require a lot of ingredients to work and are more technically involved on bounded domains than in the whole space.
+The proof is based on a highly non-trivial adaptation of the Kru\v{z}kov doubling of variables technique and combine nonlocal elements from \cite{Ali07,CiJa11} with arguments to handle boundary conditions from \cite{MiVo03}.
+Working in a domain requires a lot of extra ingredients and is technically more involved than working on the whole space.
+To handle nonlocal problems on domains, we develop new and useful identities and bounds for Lévy operators in Section \ref{sec:Preliminaries}, we prove nonlocal versions of weak trace, boundary conditions, energy estimates, a purely new result on boundary integrability in Section \ref{sec: propertiesOfEntropySolutions}, and finally, we change the procedure of the uniqueness argument itself in Section \ref{sec: uniqueness}.
+In the local case \cite{MiVo03}, the doubling of variables arguments roughly speaking use carefully chosen boundary layer sequences and passage to the limit (i) to undo the doubling and then (ii) to see the boundary.
+To construct the inner boundary layer sequences, rather nice and explicit solutions of simple Poisson problems are then used.
+Such arguments are difficult to generalize to our family of nonlocal operators which may not be uniformly elliptic and have integral representations that are more difficult to handle.
+We overcome this problem by taking cruder `outer' boundary layer sequences and reverse the order of the limits (i) and (ii) mentioned above.
+The price for this approach is more regularity requirements on $b$ and $\overline u^c$ in problem \eqref{E}, see Remark \ref{rem: explainingHowTheProofOfTheMotherLemmaDiffersFromTheOneInMiVO} for more details.

-On bounded domains, a key part of any uniqueness proof is making sense of and controlling fluxes at the boundary.
-For example, in the local case ($\L=\Delta$) the in-flux of $|u-\overline{u}|$ at the boundary is formally given as the measure
+One key part of uniqueness proofs on domains is making sense of and controlling fluxes at the boundary.
+To give some insight into our new nonlocal formulation, consider e.g. the the in-flux of $|u-\overline{u}|$ at the boundary.
+In the local case ($\L=\Delta$) it is formally given as the measure

-The existence and control of such a (weak) flux-trace is part of the solution-concept in \cite{MaPoTe02}, but not in \cite{MiVo03} where it is instead proved from the entropy formulation and a finite energy assumption.
-In this paper we work with a nonlocal version of the weak trace given by
+where $\chi_\Omega$ is the characteristic function on $\Omega$.
+The existence and control of such a (weak) flux-trace is part of the solution-concept in \cite{MaPoTe02}, but not in \cite{MiVo03} where it instead follows from the entropy inequalities and the assumption of finite energy.
+Here we work with a nonlocal weak trace given by